-Slightly taller than Bem and just as active, Jan Szczepanik, aka 'the Polish Edison', fought his battles inside the relatively safe atmosphere of a scientific laboratory.
-Born of peasant stock on April 13, 1872 in the small village of Rudniki, 80km north of Katowice, the extraordinary man with the extraordinary moustache was your classic high school dropout with a brain the size of a planet.
-Starting his adult life as an unassuming teacher, the young Szczepanik took an interest in the problems associated with the primitive weaving technology of the day, and through a combination of lucky breaks and a recognition of his talents was able to abandon his academic life in 1896 and focus all his time and energy on his passion.
-The visionary pioneer of motion pictures, television, photography, wireless telegraph, early flying machines, submarines and a whole host of other things we take for granted today arrived in Tarnów in 1902 via Vienna, where he settled down with his young bride, Wanda.
-Managing to combine a life that involved working for several of the world’s top companies while immersing himself in his own private work and fathering no less than five children, Tarnów’s adopted genius was feted by royalty (among his many achievements, Szczepanik invented the bullet-proof jacket at the personal request of Spain’s king Alfonso XIII in 1901) and was a personal friend of Mark Twain, who visited and wrote about him in Vienna during the early days of his career.
+Jan Szczepanik, aka 'the Polish Edison', was born of peasant stock on June 13, 1872 in the small village of Rudniki (now in Ukraine just on the other side of the border from Przemyśl, PL).
+An extraordinary man with an extraordinary moustache and a wild head of hair, Szczepanik was your classic troubled genius, dropping out of high school despite having a planet-sized brain.
+Starting his adult life as an unassuming teacher, the young Szczepanik took an interest in the primitive weaving technology of the day, and after a series of innovations, lucky breaks and accolades he was able to abandon his academic life in 1896 and focus all his time and energy on his passion for collecting patents, of which he possessed several hundred for the 50-some inventions to his credit over the course of his career.
+The visionary pioneer of motion pictures, colour television, colour photography, early flying machines, submarines, the wireless telegraph and a whole host of other things we take for granted today, moved his workshop from Vienna to Tarnów after falling in love with Wanda Dzikowska, the daughter of a Tarnów doctor, whom he married in Tarnów Cathedral in 1902.
+Managing to combine a life that involved working for several of the world’s top companies while immersing himself in his own private work and fathering no less than five children, Tarnów’s adopted genius was feted by royalty (among his many achievements, Szczepanik invented the bullet-proof jacket in 1901 at the personal request of Spain’s King Alfonso XIII, whose life it later saved from an assassination attempt) and was a personal friend of Mark Twain, who visited and wrote about him in Vienna during the early days of his career.
 The sadly overlooked inventor fell seriously ill in 1925, and died of liver cancer in his adopted hometown on April 18, 1926.